-One of the allies that they have in this highly competitive world is cloud-based technology, which allows them to access fantastic solutions at affordable prices.
-According to the latest surveys, the percentage of small and midsize businesses (SMBs) that use certain cloud-based services is on the rise, but there are still many who are refusing.Unfortunately, there are still a huge number of SMB owners who believe in certain myths that prevent them from taking full advantage of such solutions.
+One of the allies that they have in this highly competitive world is cloud-based call center software, which allows them to access fantastic solutions at affordable prices.
+According to the latest surveys, the percentage of small and midsize businesses (SMBs) that use certain cloud-based services is on the rise, but there are still many who are refusing.Unfortunately, there are still a huge number of SMB owners who believe in certain myths that prevent them from taking full advantage of cloud call center solutions.

 We have identified the top 3 myths that prevent SMBs from Moving to Cloud: